AllenInstitute/datacube/legacy_conn_routes/README.md

 # legacy_conn_routes
 Exposes a mouseconn-like http interface to the datacube.

+To start the bridge, use `make run` from this directory or `crossbar start` from the parent directory.
+Before starting the service, you must call `pipenv install` in this directory (using a consistent setting for `PIPENV_VENV_IN_PROJECT`).

 Please note that the Makefile specifies `PIPENV_VENV_IN_PROJECT=1`, causing pipenv to produce a virtualenv local to this project folder.
 This might fail when running the bridge from a conda environement.
 In order to get around this issue you can disable the local virtualenv by exporting `PIPENV_VENV_IN_PROJECT=0` or by installing virtualenv using conda.